rokobuljan/gamepad/readme.md

         onInput() { // Triggered on angle or value change.
             // // If you update your Player position and angle continuosly inside a
             // // requestAnimationFrame you're good to go with i.e:
-            // Payer.controller.value = this.value;
+            // Player.controller.value = this.value;
-            // Payer.controller.angle = this.angle;
+            // Player.controller.angle = this.angle;
             //
             // // otherwise use here something like:
             // Player.move(this.value, this.angle);